agirishkumar/MedScript/Notes.md

 ## Modules and Their Roles:

-    main.py:
+__main.py:__
  - The entry point of the application.
 - Sets up the FastAPI instance, adds middleware, and includes routers for endpoints.
 - Initializes the database and starts the server using Uvicorn.

-    config.py:
+__config.py:__
 - Holds the configuration settings for the app, such as project metadata and database credentials.
 - Reads from an environment file (.env), which is useful for securely managing sensitive information like database connection strings.

-    patients.py (API Endpoints):
+__patients.py (API Endpoints):__
 - Defines the endpoints for interacting with patient records.
 - Contains endpoints like:
-            POST /api/v1/patients/: Create a new patient.
+    - POST /api/v1/patients/: Create a new patient.
-            GET /api/v1/patients/: Get a list of patients.
+    - GET /api/v1/patients/: Get a list of patients.
-            GET /api/v1/patients/{patient_id}: Get a specific patient by ID.
+    - GET /api/v1/patients/{patient_id}: Get a specific patient by ID.

-    models/patient.py:
+__models/patient.py:__
-        - Defines the SQLAlchemy model for the Patient table, including columns for id, name, age, email, and timestamps.
+- Defines the SQLAlchemy model for the Patient table, including columns

-    schemas/patient.py:
+- for id, name, age, email, and timestamps.~

+__schemas/patient.py:__
 - Provides Pydantic schemas for data validation and serialization when working with patient data.
 - Contains models for PatientBase, PatientCreate, PatientUpdate, and Patient.

-    crud/patient.py:
+__crud/patient.py:__
 - Contains the CRUD operations for interacting with the database using SQLAlchemy’s ORM.
-This includes functions like: get_patient(): Retrieve a patient by ID. get_patients(): Retrieve multiple patients with pagination support. create_patient(): Add a new patient to the database. update_patient(): Update an existing patient’s data. delete_patient(): Remove a patient from the database.
+This includes functions like:
+    - get_patient(): Retrieve a patient by ID.
+    - get_patients(): Retrieve multiple patients with pagination support.
+    - create_patient(): Add a new patient to the database.
+    - update_patient(): Update an existing patient’s data.
+    - delete_patient(): Remove a patient from the database.

-    Database Connection (session.py):
+**Database Connection (session.py):**
 - Establishes a connection to the PostgreSQL database using SQLAlchemy’s create_engine.
 - Provides a SessionLocal class to manage database sessions.

-    Logging (logging.py):
+__Logging (logging.py):__
 - Sets up a logger that logs application activities to both the console and a file.
 - Uses a rotating file handler to manage logs and avoid excessive log size.

-    Middleware (middleware.py):
+__Middleware (middleware.py):__
 - RequestIDMiddleware: Adds a unique request ID to each incoming request for traceability.
 - LoggingMiddleware: Logs request details such as method, path, status code, and processing time.

+## Git Workflow and Branching Strategy for the Project
+__main Branch:__
+- This branch is your production-ready branch.
+- Only stable, tested, and production-ready code should be present here.
+- Merges to main should only happen from dev after thorough testing and code review.

+__dev Branch:__
+- This branch is used for active development.
+- All features, bug fixes, and enhancements are merged into dev.
+- Once a feature or fix is complete, it’s merged back into dev via a pull request.

+__Feature Branches:__
+- Feature branches are created from the dev branch for any new feature, bug fix, or task.
+- Naming convention: feature/\<task-name>, bugfix/\<task-name>, enhancement/\<task-name>.
+__Examples:__
+    feature/user-authentication
+    bugfix/patient-age-validation
+    enhancement/api-logging
+Once the feature or fix is complete, a pull request is created to merge the feature branch into dev.